c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 - Drean: 312 x 65

 This is measured in CPU cycles.
-In a PAL machine, to refresh the entire screen it takes 312 x 63 = 19,656 ($4cc8) cycles.
-Do you hear the number ``$4cc8``?
+In a PAL machine, to refresh the entire screen takes 312 x 63 = 19,656 ($4cc8) cycles.
+Do you recall the number ``$4cc8``?
 It's the one we used on the timer to play music at PAL speed (``$4cc8 - 1``, since in the timers you subtract 1 to get the desired value).
-That means if I set the timer to ``$4cc7``, on a PAL machine it will be called once per screen refresh.
+That means if we set the timer to ``$4cc7``, on a PAL machine it will be called once per screen refresh.

-The other thing to know is that one can read on which rasterline the raster is on.
-The raster is the beam of light that sweeps the screen from left to right, top to bottom.
+The other thing to know is that we know in which rasterline the raster is on by reading `$d012`_.
+Just in case, the raster is the beam of light that sweeps the screen from left to right, top to bottom.

-By joining these two things, one can know if the machine is PAL, Drean or NTSC.
+By these two things, one can determine whether the machine is PAL, Drean or NTSC.

 The trick works like this:

-- I wait for the raster to be on line 0 (read `$d012`_)
+-  We wait for the raster to be on line 0 (read `$d012`_)
-- Once it's there, I fire the CIA timer with ``$4cc7``
+-  Once it's there, we trigger the CIA timer with ``$4cc7``
-- When the timer calls me, it will have given just one whole loop and `$d012`_ will be 0, for a PAL machine.
+-  When the timer calls us, the rasterline (`$d012`_) should be 0 again, at least on PAL machines

-But what value should it have for an NTSC?
+But what should be the value for NTSC and Drean machines?

-The NTSC has a resolution of 263 \* 65.
+The NTSC has a resolution of 263 x 65.
 That is 17095 cycles are required to draw the entire screen.
 If the timer is set to 19656 cycles, then there is an overflow of: